 Korea Entry Requirements

-K-ETA is Korea’s pre-travel authorization for short-term visitors from visa-exempt countries.
-Learn who currently needs one, how to apply, and what changed in 2023.
+K-ETA is Korea’s pre-travel authorization for visa-exempt visitors.
+Learn who needs it now, how to apply step-by-step, and what changed with the 2023 suspension.

 K-ETA currently suspended for 22 countries — through 31 Dec 2026